It’s easy to put off the debt incurred from not moving. You don’t feel it now so you keep your shoulders hunched and plug away.

 Okay, rant over.

 Do whatever you need to do to make taking movement breaks a priority.
-Be the weirdo squatting in the office (your life depends on it!) or just lock yourself in a bathroom stall if you need to.
-Do it however you can, with whatever you’ve got, got it?
+Be the weirdo moving around in the office (your life depends on it!) and take breaks to go outside.
+Do it however you can, with whatever you’ve got.

 Now, what are you actually going to do on your movement breaks?
 I’m glad you asked.